-continuum is considered relevant if any of the detector channels of the radiative transfer calculations falls into its predefined wavenumber window.
-JURASSIC implements the CO_2 , H_2O , N_2 and O_2 continua, hence, there are 16 combinations of continuum emissions to be considered.
-In the spirit of multi-versioning, we use the C-preprocessor to generate all 16 combinations of the continua-function at compile time and jump to the optimal version with a switch-statement at runtime.
+In the reference code of the forward model, the computation of continuum emissions requires many registers.
+The exact number of registers depends on the combination of trace gases yielding continuum emissions in the given spectral range.
+A gas continuum is considered relevant if any of the detector channels of the radiative transfer calculations fall into their predefined wavenumber window.
+JURASSIC implements the CO2, H2O, N2, and O2 continua; hence, there are 16 combinations of continuum emissions to be considered.
+In the spirit of multi-versioning, we use the C-preprocessor to generate all 16 combinations of the continua function at compile time and jump to the optimal version with a switch statement at runtime.

 Table 1 shows the GPU register requirements of fusion_kernel.
-The maximal occupancy, i. e., the number of blocks or warps in flight, is limited by the total number of registers of the GPU's streaming multiprocessor (SM) divided by the register count of the kernel to execute.
-For example, the NVIDIA Tesla V100 GPU features 65,536 registers in each of its 80 SMs (NVIDIA, 2017).
+The maximal occupancy, i.e., the number of blocks or warps in flight, is limited by the total number of registers of the GPU's streaming multiprocessor (SM) divided by the register count of the kernel to execute.
+For example, the NVIDIA Tesla V100 GPU features 65 536 registers in each of its 80 SMs (NVIDIA, 2017).
 This defines a minimal degree of parallelism of 1760-2160 ray paths (with 32 channels) in order to keep the GPU busy.
-Smaller register counts allow for a larger degree of parallelism and, potentially, a higher throughput.
+Smaller register